1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

  - Many of their experiments lacked a control[^13]
  - Who could not remember branched wheat[^14]
 	 - Had half the protein was susceptible to disease and didn't branch under normal growing conditions[^15]
- - Went aginst the hormonal stiumaltion of superovulation in sheep and the english
+ - Went against the hormonal stimulation of superovulation in sheep[^16] and the english manged to use this successfully.
 #### Secondary Effects
  - Cybernetics remained underground until 1955[^5]
  - Declared Einstein relativity theory, Bohr complementary principle and Pauling theory of resonance were declared reactionary[^6]